Zygomatic bone: Borders

 The antero-superior or orbital border is smooth, concave, and forms a considerable part of the circumference of the orbit.

 The antero-inferior or maxillary border is rough, and bevelled at the expense of its inner table, to articulate with the maxilla; near the orbital margin it gives origin to the quadratus labii superioris.

 The postero-superior or temporal border, curved like an italic letter f, is continuous above with the commencement of the temporal line, and below with the upper border of the zygomatic arch; the temporal fascia is attached to it.

 The postero-inferior or zygomatic border affords attachment by its rough edge to the masseter.

 Articulations

 The zygomatic bone articulates with the frontal bone, sphenoid bone, and paired temporal bones, and maxillary bones.

 Development

 The zygomatic bone is generally described as ossifying from three centers—one for the malar and two for the orbital portion; these appear about the eighth week and fuse about the fifth month of fetal life.

 Mall describes it as being ossified from one center which appears just beneath and to the lateral side of the orbit.

 After birth, the bone is sometimes divided by a horizontal suture into an upper larger, and a lower smaller division.

-In some quadrumana the zygomatic bone consisted of two parts, an orbital and a malar.
+In some hominins the zygomatic bone consisted of two parts, an orbital and a malar.